I made $100M+ betting on NBA games, now I own a pro soccer team

 Sam Parr

-but you have done it you have done it right you're buying a team that seems like it could be a a great business move and you did crypto
+**But you have done it — you have done it, right?** You're buying a team that seems like it could be a great business move, and you did crypto.

 Haralabos Voulgaris

-yeah the crypto thing is really the part I think that is because the I don't have an edge in finance these people have bigger they're smarter like maybe I could have honed in on one specific category that I knew very well but again like I try to like I I'm a gambler in the sense that I like gambling games but like the number one edge in poker is playing with players who are worse than you that's just it and so I try to apply that also to my businesses I try to stay away from people that are smarter than me where there's plenty of them in terms of that I'm competing against and so yeah I mean am I gonna compete with like no I don't think so I mean maybe but at this.
-I think I'm good at what I'm doing I like my quality of life
+"Yeah, the crypto thing is really the part, I think, that is because I don't have an *edge* in finance.
+These people are bigger—they're smarter.
+Maybe I could have honed in on one specific category that I knew very well, but again...
+I try to.
+I'm a gambler in the sense that I like gambling games.
+The number one edge in poker is playing with players who are worse than you.
+That's just it.
+So I try to apply that to my businesses as well.
+I try to stay away from people who are smarter than me—there are plenty of them that I'm competing against.
+So, yeah.
+Am I going to compete with them?
+No, I don't think so.
+Maybe, but at this point I think I'm good at what I'm doing.
+I like my *quality of life*."

 Sam Parr